Abbas-gheydi/gitlab-cronjob-backup-for-opesnhift-kuberentes/README.md

-backup from gitlab hosted on openshift or kuberentes.
+backup from gitlab hosted on openshift or kuberentes .

 first of all:
 my default path for google drive binary is:
 /gdrive-backup/gdrive/